 Precision drills – used predominately from crops such as maize these planters place the seeds one at a time with great accuracy resulting in an even distribution of plants.
 Often they will place fertilizer in the same pass to assist crop growth.

-All of the above drills require different ground preparation and cultivation techniques to provide the right kind of seedbed for crop establishment.
+The above drills require different ground preparation and cultivation techniques to provide the right kind of seedbed for crop establishment.
 Some are more intensive than others but each has its own merits in the right conditions.
-There is no one size fits all when it comes to planting so Ellis Machinery have a wide selection of drills available to cater for all needs.

 One of the most important parts of drilling is getting the set up right and running of the drill correctly.
 There are some simple checks that can be carried out before use and a guide on troubleshooting drill problems on our blog.